grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 > When disposing of the battery, ensure you're recycling according to local laws.
 See [Environmental Compliance Requirements](surface-environmental-compliance.md#environmental-compliance-requirements) for more details.
 > [!IMPORTANT]
 > The Motherboard and Battery are very sensitive to ESD
 > and can be easily damaged.
-It is critical that you ensure proper
+It's critical that you ensure proper
 > grounding before performing any work on these parts.
 > [!WARNING]
 > In the instance of a battery event, submerge the entire device in a 1-gallon Enclosure filled with .5 gallons of clean sand.
 Ensure the entire device is submerged. **DO NOT** attempt to pick up the device.